Assessment literacy is an essential skill for effective teaching. It requires individual teachers to:

 - What aspects would you like to improve?

 Assessment literacy is enhanced by engaging in appropriate professional development.
-Information to answer the questions below can be found in earlier modules of the Professional Development on this website.
+Information to answer the questions below can be found in earlier modules of the professional development section of this website.

 Consider these questions relating to assessment literacy: